revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 <details><summary><b>Show Answer</b></summary>

 C

 <details><summary><b>Explanation</b></summary>

-> Vending machine is a class with items as feilds and fuctions as methods combined into a single unit.
+> Vending machine is a class with items as fields and functions as methods combined into a single unit.

 </details>